rljacobson/MathLine/README.md

 # Introduction

 MathLine is a **Math**ematica command **Line** front end to the Mathematica kernel.
 The front end has feature parity with the textual front end that ships with Mathematica.
-It uses WSTP, the new name for Wolfram's MathLink as of Mathematica 10.
 This project subsumes [MathLinkBridge](https://github.com/rljacobson/MathLinkBridge), selecting MathLink or WSTP at build time.

 # Usage